 The Most Awarded Book

-Harriet wants to be a spy, and she writes down absolutely everything in her notebook.
+Harriet wants to be a spy, so she writes down absolutely everything in her notebook.
 However, disaster strikes when her friends find her notebook and read what she has written about them.

 Best for Teaching about Appearances